brendanlong/prince-of-the-dark-kingdom/src/book-7/chapter-05.md

 He started to rise to his feet, to do what he wasn't certain, but the aged woman beat him to it.

 "*YOU MONSTER!
-I WON'T LET YOU TAKE HIM AWAY FROM ME!"* she screamed and suddenly was flying, *literally* flying, across the room and towards the platform where the Dark Lord stood behind his podium.
+I WON'T LET YOU TAKE HIM AWAY FROM ME!*" she screamed and suddenly was flying, *literally* flying, across the room and towards the platform where the Dark Lord stood behind his podium.
 Something glinted in her right hand, sharp and metallic and pulsing magic in a sickly